LizaAvsyannik/algorithms-labs/README.md

 # bsu_famcs
-Faculty of Applied Mathematics and Computer Science
+Faculty of Applied Mathematics and Computer Science Labs